 The girls hesitated.

 “You shouldn’t have to carry the burden of the mistakes of those before you.”
 Omicron leaned in close to them, ensuring that even in the darkness they were able to see her face.
-“But if you do then there really is no point in letting you go.”
+“But if you do, then there really is no point in letting you go.”

 The girls froze with wide eyes as they registered her face—rather the left half of her face—and cold terror drained the hesitation right from their eyes.
-Without another word, they scrambled out of the alley.
+Without another word, they fled out of the alley.

 If she could snap his wrist in her hand, she would but—